HossanNazmul/Website-Scraper/readme.md

 ### How to use: ###

+Download the "website_scraper.exe" files which are located under "release" folder.

 Open a command prompt or terminal window.

 Navigate to the directory containing the "website_scraper.exe" file.